 Australian Government responds to Productivity Commission’s report on IP arrangements

-The Australian Government has recently released its response (which can be accessed here) to the Productivity Commission’s final report on Intellectual Property Arrangements in Australia.
+The Australian Government has recently released its response to the Productivity Commission’s final report on Intellectual Property Arrangements in Australia.

 The Intellectual Property Arrangements report by the Productivity Commission covered a range of intellectual property issues, including trade mark, copyright, patent and plant breeder’s rights and made a number of recommendations regarding reforms to Australian intellectual property laws.